 Custom cover #12 isn’t that custom after all, it’s actually based on a really strange, yet totally official Alien poster by Polish designer Jakub Erol.
 His design is freaky, surreal and even a little frightening.
 He basically captured the same feeling the Nostromo crew had during their first encounter with the eponymous space-monster.
 A brilliant approach if you ask me.
 So if you’re looking for a completely different artwork for your digital library, here’s your deal.

-As a late addition I’ve uploaded two additional designs (#13, #14) of which one is again based on my Limited Signature Edition template.
+Cover #14 adds Alien to my Limited Signature Edition series.
 I’ve come across a signature by H.R.
 Giger and suddenly realised that there was a real plethora of Gigeresque material I haven’t used at all.
 The rest came together pretty much by itself.

 I’m finally also able to offer my completely redesigned Digital Booklet for download.
 I’ve been working on this thing for months and it sometimes drove me really crazy.
 I originally wanted to make all the text searchable, but somehow Photoshop couldn’t save the single pages without bloating the damn thing up to over 200 MB in size.
 So here it is in JPEG format converted to PDF.
 Twentyseven pages full of insight information and neat little pictures, all wrapped up in an eye-pleasing design by yours truly.